The Tale of the Princess Kaguya (film)

+The Tale of the Princess Kaguya (かぐや姫の物語, Kaguya-hime no Monogatari) is a 2013 Japanese animated historical fantasy film directed by Isao Takahata from a screenplay he co-wrote with Riko Sakaguchi.
+It is based on The Tale of the Bamboo Cutter, a 10th-century Japanese literary tale.
+Themes in the film centered feminism, freedom, nepotism and responsibility, a bamboo cutter makes a living with his wife until he saw a living nymph who turned into a beautiful young woman.

-Its ensemble voice cast featured Aki Asakura, Kengo Kora, Takeo Chii, Nobuko Miyamoto, Atsuko Takahata, Tomoko Tabata, Tatekawa Shinosuke, Takaya Kamikawa, Hikaru Ijūin, Ryudo Uzaki, Nakamura Shichinosuke II, Isao Hashizume, Yukiji Asaoka (in a special appearance) and Tatsuya Nakadai.
-It was the final film to feature Chii, who died in June 2012, and also the final film to be directed by Takahata, who died in April 2018.
+It was produced by Studio Ghibli for Nippon Television Network, Dentsu, Hakuhodo DYMP, Walt Disney Japan, Mitsubishi, Toho and KDDI.
+The film's ensemble voice cast featured Aki Asakura, Kengo Kora, Takeo Chii, Nobuko Miyamoto, Atsuko Takahata, Tomoko Tabata, Tatekawa Shinosuke, Takaya Kamikawa, Hikaru Ijūin, Ryudo Uzaki, Nakamura Shichinosuke II, Isao Hashizume, Yukiji Asaoka (in a special appearance) and Tatsuya Nakadai.
+It is the final film to feature Chii, who died in June 2012, and also the final film to be directed by Takahata, who died in April 2018.

-It was released in Japan on 23 November 2013 by Toho.
-With a budget of US$49.3 million, it is the most expensive Japanese film to date.
-It received critical acclaim and was nominated for the Academy Award for Best Animated Feature at the 87th Academy Awards, losing to Big Hero 6.
+The Tale of the Princess Kaguya was released in Japan on 23 November 2013 by Toho.
+With a budget of US$49.3 million, it was the most expensive Japanese film.
+It received critical acclaim and was nominated for the Academy Award for Best Animated Feature at the 87th Academy Awards.
 Its production was the subject of the feature-length documentary Isao Takahata and His Tale of the Princess Kaguya.

 Plot

-A bamboo cutter named Sanuki no Miyatsuko discovers a miniature girl inside a glowing bamboo shoot.
+A bamboo cutter discovers a small scale girl inside a glowing bamboo shoot.
 Believing her to be a divine presence, he and his wife decide to raise her as their own, calling her "Princess".
 The girl grows rapidly, earning her the nickname "Takenoko" (タケノコ) from the village children.
 Sutemaru (捨丸), the oldest among Takenoko's friends, develops a close relationship with her.

-Miyatsuko comes upon gold and fine cloth in the bamboo grove the same way he found his daughter.
-He takes these as proof of her divine royalty and begins planning to make her a proper princess.
+The bamboo cutter comes upon gold and fine cloth in the bamboo grove the same way he found the Princess.
+He takes these as proof of her divine royalty and begins planning to make her a "noble princess".
 He relocates the family to the capital, forcing the girl to leave her friends behind, and the family moves into a mansion replete with servants.
 The girl is saddled with a governess who is tasked with taming her into a noblewoman.
 The girl struggles with the restraints of nobility, yearning for her prior life in the countryside.